Nylon vs Leather Lifting Belt: Which One Should You Get?

 These are also built of metal, primarily stainless steel, which makes these buckles durable and long-lasting.
 They can withstand even lifts requiring huge movements.

 On the other hand, nylon belts utilize a strap made of either pure nylon or cloth bend to tighten the belt.
-This variant also has stainless steel buckles but they’re only utilized as a fastening section.
+This variant also has stainless steel buckles but they’re playing a bit different role compared to leather belts.

-Nylon belts do not have pre-made holes which means they can be pulled a bit tighter.
-This also allows more room and control in terms of getting the right fit for you.
+Nylon belts do not have pre-made holes which means they allow for more room and control in terms of getting the right fit for you.
 Belts made of nylon come in different levels of rigidity depending on the width of the belt and strap.

 Lifters who lift heavier weights mostly opt for leather belts since they offer the most support and stability.
 For this reason, you’ll see weightlifters, powerlifters, and strongman competitors wearing leather belts most of the time.